Mohamed Al-Fayed: Rowland and later business career

-In 1998, Rowland accused Fayed of stealing papers and jewels from his Harrods safe deposit box.
-Fayed was arrested, but the charges were dropped.
-Rowland died in 1998.
-Fayed settled the dispute with a payment to his widow; he also sued the Metropolitan Police for false arrest in 2002, but lost the case.

-In 1994, House of Fraser went public, but Fayed retained the private ownership of Harrods.
+In 1998 Rowland, who died that year, accused Fayed of stealing papers and jewels from his Harrods safe deposit box.
+Fayed was arrested, along with the director of Harrods security, John MacNamara, and four other employees, but the charges were dropped.
+Sensitive documents were stolen, along with jewellery, rare stamps and a gold cigarette case, among other items.
+Fayed settled the dispute with a payment to Rowland's widow; he also sued the Metropolitan Police for false arrest in 2002, but lost the case.
+In 1994 House of Fraser went public, but Fayed retained ownership of Harrods.
+He unsuccessfully applied for British citizenship twice, in 1994 and 1999.
+It has been suggested that his feud with Rowland contributed to the first refusal.